ongres/stackgres/doc/content/en/02-features/14-ecosystem/_index.md

 StackGres users benefit from a very active, friendly, and supportive ecosystem.

-All of StackGres is free open source with an open-source-friendly license.
+100% of StackGres is free open source with an open-source-friendly license.
+There is no "premium version with advanced features", or any production usage restriction.
+It's just Open Source.

 If you want to learn more about how StackGres works internally, or even contribute yourself, you can check out the official repositories, issue trackers, or community Slack: